 (2) A certificate signed by the secretary for the time being of the body corporate as to who are the persons for the time being constituting the body corporate, and a certificate of such secretary certifying to any resolutions of the trustees shall be prima facie evidence and in favour of the Crown, the Registrar of Deeds and Transfers, and the Registrar of Titles, the chief executive officer of the department principally assisting in the administration of the Land Administration Act 1997, and every person who deals for value with the trustees, conclusive evidence as to who are the trustees for the time being, and of any such resolution (as the case may be), and judicial notice shall be taken of the signature of the secretary for the time being appearing on every such certificate.

-[Section 17 amended by No. 60 of 2006 s.
+[Section 17 amended: No. 60 of 2006 s.
 162(3); No. 47 of 2011 s.
 16.]

-18. Construction of wills, etc.
+18. Construction of wills etc.

 Whenever by any will, deed, or other instrument, or by any gift or disposition of property, any property, real or personal, has been or is devised, bequeathed, given, granted, released, conveyed, transferred, assigned, or appointed to or has been or is declared or directed to be held upon trust for the benefit of The Salvation Army in Western Australia, or of any of its funds, or any department of its work, or of any branch, corps, auxiliary, or institution thereof, or shall be or become receivable by or payable to or for the benefit of The Salvation Army in Western Australia, or by, to, or for the benefit of any such fund, department, branch, corps, auxiliary, or institution —